dttctcs/rahla/README.md

 ## Advanced examples:

-This section contains several more advanced examples which should make your live easier
+This section contains several more advanced examples which should make your life easier

 ### Rest Server with Swagger docu